Mahmoud-zino/Knowledge/School/Projects/MediaScout/Software Documentation/Backend/Tasks.md

 celery -A mediaScout_django worker --beat --loglevel=info
 ```

+> [!info] Note
-> Note: this command works only in linux environment for windows another command should be used.
+> this command works only in linux environment for windows another command should be used.

 ## Available Tasks